YashS96/auth-system/README.md

 # auth-system
-A basic expressJS application backend with authentication and CRUD routes.
+A basic expressJS application backend with authentication from an internal and external provider and CRUD routes.

 Application is deployed via render on SwarrgerUI Api docs: https://auth-system-tf6j.onrender.com/api-docs/